turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 We talked earlier about how powerful the DOM is because it allows us to interact with HTML elements via JavaScript.
 This also gives us the power to **modify the styles applied to said elements** via JavaScript.

 Even though you haven't yet learned CSS, we will briefly discuss two ways to do this:
-1. Directly manipulate the style of the element through inline styles
+1. Directly manipulate the style of the element through inline styles (not best practice)
 2. **Add or remove classes from the element** (the preferred way).

 ### Directly Manipulate the Style of the Element